 Joel Matta recently graduated with his BA in Psychology and is enrolled to study Industrial Organizational Psychology at Hofstra University.
-He is interning with the Recruitment Department.
+He interned with the Recruitment Department.

-Salma Elsayed is an undergraduate intern for the Juvenile Rights Practice Education Advocacy Project.
+Salma Elsayed is an undergraduate who interned for the Juvenile Rights Practice Education Advocacy Project.

-Dylan Marks is a rising 2L at UC Davis School of Law, interning with the Juvenile Rights Practice.
+Dylan Marks is a rising 2L at UC Davis School of Law, who interned with the Juvenile Rights Practice.

 I’ve already had the privilege to attend court for intake, a hearing where children are first assigned an LAS attorney after an initial petition has been filed by the Administration for Children’s Services (“ACS”) for abuse and/or neglect allegation(s).
 Twenty minutes after arriving at the office on my first day, my LAS internship coordinator invited me to sit in on a permanency hearing, held to ensure that ACS is meeting its obligations under the law and to review a parent’s compliance with an individualized service plan recommended by the agency.
 Within the next couple of weeks, I’ll have an opportunity to participate in client interviews, attend a fact-finding hearing, and conduct legal research for my LAS direct supervisor.
 Working alongside and observing attorneys like Kimberly Wong, Esq. and Angela Hines, Esq. advocate for their clients has been such an incredible and inspiring experience.”